jmvargascruz/jmvargascruz.github.io/content/projects/cfd-analysis/index.md

 ---
-title: "Aerodynamics Analysis of GOE398 profile"
+title: "Aerodynamic Analysis of GOE398 Airfoil | Ansys Fluent"
 date: 2024-01-01
-description: Modular sensor input system for driving simulators, designed with Arduino Pro Micro and RJ45 connectors.
+description: CFD simulation of the GOE398 airfoil using Ansys Fluent to study aerodynamic behavior at different angles of attack.
+Work presented at Ansys Convergence Mexico 2020.
 menu:
   sidebar:
     name: CFD Analysis